 - Chris Grant, Vice President, Regional Development, Suncor

-- Chris Slubicki, former President & CEO, Modern Resources; Corporate Director, Business Council of Alberta
+- Chris Slubicki, Former President & CEO, Modern Resources; Corporate Director, Business Council of Alberta

 - Dale Swampy, President, National Coalition of Chiefs

-- Dave Tiley, Director, Fundamental Equities, AIMCo
+- Dave Tiley, Director, Public Equities, AIMCo

 - Derek Evans, President & CEO, MEG Energy